XAmi101-2/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+DOM is an api, it is a bridge between the html/css and javascript content and the browser.

 2. What is an event?
+An event is whenever a user interacts with a website such scrolling through the site or clicking a button .

 3. What is an event listener?
+An event listener is usually placed on specific elements and waits for specific events to occur which then triggers a callback function when the event happens, ie. when we click a button and a menu appears.

 4. Why would we convert a NodeList into an Array?
+Converting a Nodelist to an array allows us to utilize all of the array methods
 5. What is a component?
+It is a reusable piece of code, made of several parts: HTML, CSS, and/or JS, to keep our overall code  DRY.

 ### Git Set up